Robert Sidaway (actor): Friendship Films

 Friendship Films was initially established in 2015 to produce The Wonder and thereafter to develop and produce various film and TV projects.

 During 2018, Sidaway created, wrote and produced the documentary series Cult-tastic: Tales From The Trenches With Roger And Julie Corman, which consists of thirteen 50-minute episodes on the career of filmmakers Roger Corman and Julie Corman.
 It was filmed over a four month period in Los Angeles, California and features over 130 movies.
 The series is a co-production between Shout!
 Studios (the production arm of Shout!
 Factory) and Ace Film HK in association with Friendship Films.

-Death
+Personal life and death

+Sidaway was married twice: to Margaret Don in 1964, with whom he had a son, Ashley; and to Sandra Miller in 1977, with whom he had a daughter, Kate.
+Both marriages ended in divorce.

-Sidaway died abroad on 16 August 2024, at the age of 82.
+In August 2024, Sidaway travelled through Sri Lanka with Ashley to set up a new film project called Rachel's Song.
+Their return took them through Malaysia and Thailand, where Sidaway was suddenly diagnosed with cancer, requiring emergency surgery.
+He died in Thailand on 16 August 2024, at the age of 82.